No matter where Anita Finnegan has been, she says, “Art has always come with me.”

 Finnegan believes that her own “really strong spirit” has helped her defeat death many times, including a car accident in England decades ago.

-She also credits her husband, her physician and other caregivers for helping her through the dark days.
+She also credits her husband, Smith and other caregivers for helping her through the dark days.
 A more recent source of joy is Tito, an energetic poodle she rescued from a shelter.

 “Life’s not perfect, but is it ever?” she mused.
 “The fact that I have life is the most amazing miracle.
 Ron, Tito and I are finding our way to better days."